-7 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:
+- 1 AN ACT Relating to reducing climate pollution in the built - 2 environment; amending RCW 19.27A.020; adding new sections to chapter - 3 19.27A RCW; and creating new sections. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 5 NEW SECTION.

-NEW SECTION.
 Sec.
-1. The legislature finds that energy efficiency 8 9 is the cheapest, quickest, and cleanest way to meet rising energy 10 needs, confront climate change, and boost our economy.
-More than thirty percent of Washington's greenhouse gas emissions come from 11 energy use in buildings.
-Making homes, businesses, and public 12 institutions more energy efficient will save money, create good local 13 jobs, enhance energy security, reduce pollution that causes global 14 15 warming, and speed economic recovery while reducing the need to invest 16 in costly new generation.
-Washington can spur its economy and assert 17 its regional and national clean energy leadership by putting efficiency first.
-Washington can accomplish this by: Promoting super efficient, 18 low-energy use building codes; requiring disclosure of buildings' 19

-- 1 energy use to prospective buyers; making public buildings models of - 2 energy efficiency; financing energy saving upgrades to existing - 3 buildings; and reducing utility bills for low-income households.
+1. The legislature finds that energy efficiency - 6 is the cheapest, quickest, and cleanest way to meet rising energy - 7 needs, confront climate change, and boost our economy.
+More than - 8 thirty percent of Washington's greenhouse gas emissions come from - 9 energy use in buildings.
+Making homes, businesses, and public - 10 institutions more energy efficient will save money, create good local - 11 jobs, enhance energy security, reduce pollution that causes global - 12 warming, and speed economic recovery while reducing the need to invest - in costly new generation.
+Washington can spur its economy and assert - 14 its regional and national clean energy leadership by putting efficiency - 15 first.
+Washington can accomplish this by: Promoting super efficient, - 16 low-energy use building codes; requiring disclosure of buildings' - energy use to prospective buyers; making public buildings models of energy efficiency; financing energy saving upgrades to existing - 19 buildings; and reducing utility bills for low-income households.